Abandoned & Little-Known Airfields:

 The 1946 USGS map depicted the field as Torrance Community Airport.

-The earliest aeronautical chart depiction which has been located of the Torrance Airport
+The earliest aeronautical chart depiction which has been located of the Torrance Airport was on the 1947 LA Local Aeronautical Chart (courtesy of Tim Zukas).

 A 1947 USGS map depicted the Torrance Community Airport.